nosyntax-io/nosyntax-docs/docs/project_setup/design_system.md

 2. Select and adjust the color for each item based on your design needs.

 This allows you to tailor the color scheme to better fit your app’s visual style and user experience requirements.

+## Typography

+Typography defines the text styles used throughout your app, ensuring consistency and readability.
+It plays a key role in shaping the overall user experience and reinforcing your brand’s identity.

+### Understanding Typography System

+Our Typography system is divided into two key categories: **Primary Font** and **Secondary Font**.

+- **Primary Font**: Applied to major elements like headings and titles, giving your app a distinct and organized look.

+- **Secondary Font**: Used for smaller text, such as descriptions and captions, complementing the primary font for a balanced design.

+### Customizing Typography

+To customize your typography:

+1. Navigate to **Theme Settings** > **Typography**.

+2. Select your primary and secondary fonts to fit your app’s style.